rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 The course itself was a pleasure to go through, and the most fun and useful OffSec course I have done so far.

-The course itself goes through various 'case studies', where vulnerabilities for various softwares written in different languages were analysed.
-More importantly, it showcased **how** the vulnerabilities were caused by reviewing source code, and how different vulnerabilities can be changed together to achieve RCE.
+It goes through various 'case studies', where vulnerabilities for various softwares written in different languages were analysed.
+More importantly, it showcased **how** the vulnerabilities were caused by reviewing source code, and how different vulnerabilities can be chained together to achieve RCE.

 For example, in one module focusing on ManageEngine, the course walks you through how an SQL Injection was discovered, and then explores different exploitation methods to turn the vulnerability into Remote Code Execution.
 It even dives into filter bypass techniques, which I found especially interesting.